Judge rejects delaying or moving Derek Chauvin murder trial

 Those chosen are: A multi-race woman in her 20s, a multi-race woman in her 40s, two Black men in their 30s, a Black man in his 40s, a Black woman in her 60s, four white women in their 50s, a white woman in her 40s, a white man in his 30s, a white man in his 20s.

-The judge excused the morning's second and third jury candidates after both expressed doubts that they could maintain their impartiality.
+The judge excused Friday morning's second and third jury candidates after both expressed doubts that they could maintain their impartiality.

-One disclosed that she heard about the settlement and used to work in a suburban police department.
-The other was troubled emotionally by seeing the bystander video and pointed out the Floyd's arrest occurred near her home.
+In the afternoon, the prosecution used one of its discretionary strikes to dismiss the day's fourth prospective juror.
+The judge then excused the next possible juror, a woman who revealed some private information once the livestream audio was muted and the news media sent out of the courtroom.

+The defense then spent a strike and dismissed one man, while the judge accepted Nelson's request and excused the day's final candidate from the bench.
+That forced jury selection to spill into Monday morning at 9 a.m.

 Opening statements and testimony are scheduled to begin March 29 and last two to four weeks.